roots/docs/docs/trellis/master/nginx-includes.md

 By default, Trellis will remove from the remote's `site-enabled` directory any link to a site conf file that has its `enabled` attribute set to `false`.
 There is no cleanup of the confs in `sites-available`, they're only made mute by being disabled.

-This examples shows the addition of the above site template, while also disabling Trellis' default site.
+This example shows the addition of the above site template, while also disabling Trellis' default site.

 ```yaml
 nginx_sites_confs: